Sweet and buttery hot apple crumble bars.

 It’s all the deliciousness of apple crumble, packed into a bar!

 I’ve done raspberry, mixed berry, and cherry pie versions, but the apple version for last night’s Halloween party might be the best flavor yet.
-Although I’d first planned to bring my Healthy Chocolate-Chip Cookies, I wanted to make something festive and had gone crazy at Whole Foods the other day when organic Pink Lady apples were on sale.
-Somehow, apple-chocolate-chip cookies just didn’t sound very good.
-(Then again, I don’t think I’ve ever tried the chocolate-apple combination.
-Why is that?
-Why do we have chocolate-covered strawberries and chocolate-raspberry truffles, yet no one seems to do anything with chocolate apples?
-This might be worth looking into…)
+Although I’d first planned to bring my Healthy Chocolate Chip Cookies, I wanted to make something festive and had gone crazy at Whole Foods the other day when organic Pink Lady apples were on sale.
+Somehow, apple chocolate chip cookies just didn’t sound very good.

 Apple Crumble Bars